 Attendance will dictate how many vendors are right for your fair.
 Be conservative at first, starting with a small area.

+7. If you have fenced areas, or can enclose areas, use them for activities and change for entry.
 Street fairs by nature are free, since they are usually staged in the public right of way.
 However, properties adjacent to the Fair can entice people to activities that can charge a fee.
 An obvious choice is a beer and wine garden.
 The trick to make a lot of money is to get beverages donated.

 Post volunteer greeters with donation aprons at entrances to kids areas, petting zoos, historical or special display areas.
 Sell tickets for rides or games too.
 Races, walks and runs that happen on fair day usually have a separate fee.
 Watch expenses carefully with larger activities!

+8. If you have government support, take advantage of grant opportunities.
 Apply for economic development or arts grants from the local Chamber of Commerce, or City or State agencies.
 Make sure your goals match their needs and values.
 Don’t change the focus of your fair just to get a grant.

 It’s easier to apply for grants after the second or third fair.
 Make notes of goals met and achievements during the planning process.
 Record attendee numbers, participating partners, stakeholders and sponsors.